ChrisZie/HugoSymphony/content/_index.md

   graph: 1
   data: 84%
   bar: 2
-  question2: of volunteers donate their time to their favourite cause **multiple** times each year?
+  question2: of volunteers freely give their time to their favourite causes **multiple** times each year?
   answer: It is fact that volunteers are the **most** important resource for the success
     of your cause.<br><br>We create, supply, and train you on world-class tools and training programs that guarantee that you attain, train, maintain, and retain the most excellent volunteers.
+- name: __ECOTOURISM__
+  icon: images/responsive.svg
+  serviceDetailLink: ecotourism
+  question1: Did you know that
+  graph: 1
+  data: 99.5%
+  bar: 3
+  question2: of Tourism Organizations and Professionals state that Ecotourism
+    is **greatly** impacted by volunteers?
+  answer: Success from Ecotourism is **hugely** determined by the volunteers you get to both help you manage tourists and
+    to get the word out as marketers.<br><br>Our Ecotourism Volunteer Plans give both NGOs and Governments the best tools to grow while protecting nature first.
 - name: __WEB DESIGN__
   icon: images/money.svg
   serviceDetailLink: webdesign